Retro-Devils/Devils-Box/README.md

  - Batocera (in development might not happen)

- - Pegasus FE (YOU MUST SET CORRECT PATHS!)
+ - Pegasus FE

+    ~ YOU MUST SET CORRECT PATHS!!
 Paths will be created for you at "yourbasedirectory/roms/....."

 ## WHY MAKE/MANTAIN THIS?